biggerboat/injector.js/README.md

 ## Framework support
 You should be able to use the dependency injector together with other frameworks and libraries.
 As far as my experience goes I have used this in combination with [Backbone.js](https://github.com/documentcloud/backbone/).
 I have extended Backbone.View, so all my views can automatically be injected by the models of my need.
-I might add an implementation of this later to Github.
+An example implementation of this can be found at [Navigator-Injector-Backbone-Command-TodoMVC example](https://github.com/BiggerBoat/nibc-todomvc)

 ## Running the specs